issue-first/github-graphql/README.md

 * clone the repository
 * cd into `github-graphql`
 * `npm i`
-* Enter your github token in .env `REACT_APP_GIT=github-token-here`
+* Add your github token in .env `REACT_APP_GIT=github-token-here`